ArctosDB/documentation-wiki/_documentation/encoding.markdown

 ## Similar Characters

 Many characters, or combinations of characters, are visually similar.
 For example, see the [Wikipedia entry on the degree symbol](https://en.wikipedia.org/wiki/Degree_symbol).

+# Field Length

+Some programs or editors silently truncate text.
+Arctos never will; some text length limitations exist, and violating them will always result in an error, never string manipulation.